Lebanon Country Summary

 Sanctions

-Lebanon, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
-The UN has established 31 sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans, with a focus on protecting the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes addressing issues like political conflicts and counter-terrorism, all managed by a sanctions committee.
+Lebanon, as a UN member, must adhere to sanctions imposed by the UN Security Council, which are designed to maintain international peace and security.
+Since 1966, the Security Council has established 31 sanctions regimes, including economic sanctions and targeted measures like travel bans and asset freezes, with a focus on protecting the rights of those affected.
+Currently, there are 15 ongoing sanctions regimes aimed at political conflict resolution, nuclear non-proliferation, and counter-terrorism, all managed by a sanctions committee.

 Economy

 As of April 2024, Lebanon's economy remains severely depressed due to a prolonged economic crisis that began in late 2019, compounded by recent hostilities along its southern border.
-The World Bank projects a decline in real GDP by 0.6-0.9 percent for 2023, following significant contractions in previous years, while the Lebanese pound has lost over 98 percent of its value since 2019, leading to a dramatic increase in poverty rates.
-Despite these challenges, there are signs of stabilization in private sector activity, largely supported by tourism and remittances from the Lebanese diaspora.
+The World Bank projects a decline in real GDP by 0.6-0.9 percent, following significant contractions in previous years, while the Lebanese pound has lost over 98 percent of its value since 2019, leading to a dramatic increase in poverty rates.
+Despite these challenges, there are signs of stabilization in private sector activity, largely supported by tourism and remittances, although the overall economic outlook remains bleak.

-Lebanon is open to Foreign Direct Investment (FDI), with the Investment Development Authority of Lebanon (IDAL) promoting local and foreign investment across various sectors.
-However, IDAL's operations are currently limited due to funding constraints, and while foreign entities can establish businesses, there are restrictions in certain sectors, such as defense and media.
-The investment climate is further complicated by ongoing political paralysis, economic instability, and a lack of significant progress on necessary reforms.
+Lebanon is open to Foreign Direct Investment (FDI), with the Investment Development Authority of Lebanon (IDAL) responsible for promoting both local and foreign investments across various sectors.
+However, IDAL's operations are currently hampered by funding constraints, and while foreign entities can establish businesses, there are specific limitations on ownership in certain sectors, such as defense and media.
+Despite these challenges, Lebanon's legal framework allows for foreign ownership in many business types, and the country offers various incentives to attract investment, particularly in technology, tourism, and agriculture.

 Buy Full Lebanon Report